Academic Program Review: Online Education

 Criterion | Content to Include | Data Supplied by UNM Online (UNMO) |

-Criterion 3: Online Programming | ||
+Self-Study Criterion 3: Online Programming | ||

 3A: Vision & Mission | A high-level summary on the status of each AOP | ✔️ Each AOP’s launch semester. ✔️ Lists of online courses and online programs offered by the college or school. |

-3B: Curriculum | Address whether the AOP is offered in another modality; an analysis on the health of AOP offerings, including tuition revenue and costs; online offerings compared with other modalities. | ✔️ Modalities of class sections, course enrollment, student credit hour generation, program headcount and AOP graduation rates. ❌ AOP financials are available through the Provost’s Office. |
+3B: Curriculum | Address whether the AOP is offered in another modality; an analysis on the health of AOP offerings, including tuition revenue and costs; online offerings compared with other modalities. | ✔️ Modalities of class sections, course enrollment, and student credit hour generation. ✔️ Program headcount and AOP graduation rates. ❌ AOP financials are available through the Provost’s Office. |

 3C: Online Quality Review |

 | ✔️ Faculty training and course reviews associated with teaching online, AOP course certification, Golden Paw recognition, course and program disclosures required to meet distance education regulations.
-UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements. ✔️ A list of class sections and the instructors assigned to them in Banner. ❌ Faculty-to-student and faculty-to-course ratios. |
+UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements. ✔️ A list of class sections and their instructors of record. ❌ UNMO does not supply faculty-to-student and faculty-to-course ratios. |

 3D: Marketing & Recruitment |

-| ✔️ AOP leads-to-applicants captured through UNMO’s advertising.
+| ✔️ Leads-to-applicants captured through UNMO’s advertising.
 A description of UNMO’s marketing & recruitment efforts.
-AOP applicants, admits and enrolled students. ✔️ Demographics of AOP students and students enrolled in online classes. |
+AOP applicants, admits and enrolled students. ✔️ Demographics of AOP students and students enrolled in online classes. ❌ UNMO does not provide data on departmental student recruitment efforts or leads generated outside of UNMO's advertising. |

 3E: Advisement & Support Services |